China–Uruguay relations: International Organizations

 Both China and Uruguay are members of the Group of 77, the United Nations, and the World Trade Organization.

-Political relations
+Taiwan

 Uruguay follows the one China principle, and recognizes government of the People's Republic of China as the sole legal government representing the whole of China and Taiwan as "an inalienable part" of China.
 Uruguay also supports all efforts by the PRC to "achieve national reunification".